 First of all, as women Let’s think big.
-Know that there is nothing that stops us from taking advantage of all the tools, capacity building programs and funding opportunities that are available to every entrepreneur and especially women.
+Know that there is nothing that stops us from taking advantage of all the tools, capacity-building programs and funding opportunities that are available to every entrepreneur, especially women.

 Put a structure in place from day one.
-These include using tools that will help you work smarter not harder! work life harmony is crticial to a womans success.
+These include using tools that will help you work smarter, not harder! work-life harmony is critical to a woman’s success.
 As such you need to find out the right support system for you and your family.
 It is also important to optimize your business to your advantage.

 Be bold and never ever feel that any question is stupid.
-The people that grow are those who are hungry for knowledge, who continue to learn and who surround themselves by a network that takes them further.
+The people that grow are those who are hungry for knowledge, who continue to learn and who surround themselves with a network that takes them further.
 You know what they say about your network.
 So find a community, find a mastermind group that would provide a safe space to grow and show up.
-[Tweet “Your network determines your networth”]

 Now imagine if each and every one of us took that same feeling to our own various communities, locally and globally.
 And the more we connect, the stronger we are, and the more positive effect we have on the whole world.
 So don’t put yourself in a box that you create! with technology at your fingertips.
 You can go as far and as wide as you want to.